Watch the webinar now:

 What is obsolescence management?

 Obsolescence management refers to the systematic planning and implementation of measures to minimize the impact of components, materials or technologies that are no longer available or obsolete in the supply chain.
-Essentially, the aim is to ensure the availability of required components throughout the entire product life cycle and to identify and manage risks from discontinued components at an early stage.
+Essentially, the aim is to ensure the availability of required components throughout the entire product life cycle and to identify and control risk management due to discontinued components at an early stage.

 Core elements of obsolescence management

-• Early identification: monitoring of supplier announcements and market trends to identify discontinuations in good time
+• Early identification: monitoring the supplier base and market trends to identify discontinuations in good time

 • Risk assessment: analyzing the impact of obsolescence on products and processes